Miguel Fernandez

 Get financed

-Bootstrapping is as non-dilutive as it gets for startup funding and working capital.
+Bootstrapping is as non-dilutive as it gets for startup funding and working capital, and provides all the typical benefits of non-dilutive capital: freedom, maintaining equity, and the chance to stay in contral of your business.
 But for SaaS founders, there’s a huge advantage in partnering with a good venture capitalist (VC) early on.
-Sure, you need startup funding, but money is the least important thing they bring.
-A good early-stage VC will help you with subsequent financing and growth capital, product-market fit, and setting up the company’s structure to enable scale.
+Sure, the most obvious benefit of this is that they provide you startup funding, but money is the least important thing they bring to the table.
+A good early-stage SaaS VC will help you with subsequent financing and growth capital, determining product-market fit, and setting up the company’s structure to enable scaling.

-Good news: VC money will help you to invest early on in product without having to worry so much on traction.
+Good news: VC money will help you invest early on in your product without having to worry so much about traction.
 This means that the desired “SaaS hockey stick” growth model can turn out steeper than when bootstrapping.

-Bad news: It comes at a steep cost.
-Dilution.
+Bad news: It comes at a steep cost; dilution and loss of ownership.
 You have sold a large part of your business to an investor and acquired a “boss” in the process.

 But dilution is not always the solution.